School of Computing

 - Please specify Graduate or Undergraduate when making an appointment.

-- Click on the Make and Advising Appointment link.
+- Click on the Make an Advising Appointment Link.

 - In the Select Week field, choose the week you want to make an appointment and click submit.